santosh1208/HarperDBHackathon/README.md

 Car Health /Performance Monitoring

+With the invent of tremendous analytical and statistical algorithms, there has been a boom of solutions providing humongous sources of information which can be leveraged in multiple ways to improve customer satisfaction.
+Consumers have become smarter these days and they measure their experience on various analysis made by modern day computing resources.

-Car health is important nowadays .
-With the evolution of IoT car can be fitted with sensors to gather different information about Car’s health and performance.
-Our solution will gather information from Car’s sensors and store it in HarperDB (On edge itself) .
+The shadows of this trend has impacted hugley on the automobile industry.
+With the evolution of IoT, cars can be fitted with sensors to gather various information related to Car’s health and performance.
+We propose a solution where, we collect this information and store it in HarperDB (On edge itself) .
 The data stored can be used to analyse and provide user information via mobile app.

 Problem